SumonPaul18/kubernetes/README.md

 - Introduction
 - Definitions
 - Installation Guide
-  - Install Kubernetes using Kubeadm
+  - Install Kubernetes using Minikube
-  - Install Kubernetes on Ubuntu
+  - Install Kubernetes using KubeAdm
 - Usage Guide
   - Deploying an Application
   - Using ConfigMaps